A complete guide of speed hump installation!

 Believe it or not, speed humps are the most common traffic calming measures out there.
 Walk around your neighbourhood, and you’ll be surprised to spot plenty of them.
 These traffic control devices play a vital role in reducing speed and increasing pedestrian safety.

-But did you ever wonder how these traffic control devices got planted in the specific areas?
+But did you ever wonder how these traffic control devices got planted in specific areas?
 If you are enthusiastic about learning about their installation method, you’re at the right place to learn everything about speed humps.

 In this simple guide, you’ll learn about their installation procedures and methods.
 Without any further ado, let’s get started.